fabien-colonnier/MyWebsite/pages/emma.md

 </div>

 <p style="text-align: justify; text-justify: inter-word;">
-After the shape of the body was finalized, a layer of glass fiber was applied on the foam.
+After the shape of the body was finalized, a layer of glass fiber was applied to the foam.
 The objective was to have a robust master to create the mold of the body.
-A copy of the windshield in resin was also made to avoid modeling this part in the foam.
+A resin copy of the windshield was also made to avoid modeling this part in foam.
-First, putty has been applied on the section's junctions to make sure that they are not seen on the master.
-Then, glassfiber layers were cutted and placed on the different surfaces of the vehicule.
-The resin was applied and debubblizer was used to remove any potential air bubbles.
-The resin application should be fast to have a uniform thickness.
+First, putty had been applied to the section's junctions to make sure that they wouldn't seen on the master.
+Then, glass fiber layers were cut and placed on the different surfaces of the vehicle.
+The resin was applied and debubblizers were used to remove any potential air bubbles.
+The resin application had to be fast to obtain uniform thickness.
 </p>

 <div id="gallery_container"></div>